Alwin-Lin/GCP-automation/README.md

-This is a collection of tools to help you setup your android app project for continuous build by google cloud build
+This is a collection of tools to help you setup your android app project for continuous build <a href="http://www.quora.com/Adam-DAngelo">Quora profile link for Adam D'Angelo</a> by google cloud build

 #1.
 Create project and grant acces to cloud storage